 - Primary Care

 - Regenerative Medicine

-Strong infrastructure and world class clinical and academic expertise creates a vibrant research environment across a number of key therapeutic areas.
+Strong infrastructure and world-class clinical and academic expertise create a vibrant research environment across a number of key therapeutic areas.

 Topic Networks and Specialty Groups (SGs) are the key national bodies for supporting clinical research activity in Scotland.
 They act as the interface between the research community, the NHS and patients themselves, facilitating the development, set up and completion of clinical research studies across Scotland, improving the quantity and quality of research within their specific clinical area.